-The Patient-Centered Primary Care Home Program now administers the application, recognition, and verification process for practices applying to become Patient-Centered Primary Care Homes.
-The program is also working with stakeholders across Oregon to support adoption of the primary care home model.
+The Patient-Centered Primary Care Home Program is housed in the Oregon Health Authority's Transformation Center.
+The PCPCH Program administers the application, recognition, and verification process for practices applying to become Patient-Centered Primary Care Homes.

 The Oregon Legislature established the Patient-Centered Primary Care Home Program in 2009 through passage of House Bill 2009.
 The goals of the program are to develop strategies to identify and measure what a primary care home does, promote their development and encourage Oregonians to seek care through recognized Patient-Centered Primary Care Homes.